jahidulpabelislam/query/README.md

 #### insert

-This method will just return the id of the row created, unless it failed then `null`.
+This method will just return the id of the row created unless it fails then `null`.

 Only the `table` builder method is supported for this action.